Climate Reparations

 Over-emitting countries hold responsibility for climate breakdown and owe reparations to low-emitting countries for atmospheric appropriation and climate-related damages.

-The next two figures represent the same data but in the form of searchable tables.
-The first one covers countries that are liable to pay compensation (in red), while the second one covers countries are that entitled to receive compensation (in green).
+The first table covers countries that are liable to pay compensation (in red), while the second table covers countries are that entitled to receive compensation (in green).

 Note that this study focuses only on compensation that is owed for atmospheric appropriation, which should be considered additional to broader questions about the costs of transition, adaptation and damages.